alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 ```

 where `SERVICE_NAME` is the descriptive name for this SQS queue and `34560` is
-a period in seconds to retain messages for.
-This parameter can also be passed at
+the message retention period in seconds.
+You can also pass this parameter at
 service creation time.

 #### Configuring a dead-letter queue

 Sometimes, your application may not be able to process a message from your
 primary queue.
-When this happends it is useful to move messages onto a
+When this happens it is useful to move messages onto a
-secondary queue so they can investigated later without interfering with the
+secondary queue so they can be investigated later without interfering with the
 correct operation of your primary queue.

 When your service is configured in this pattern we call the secondary queue a
 "dead-letter" queue.
-To setup this pattern we can configure the number of times
+To set up this pattern we can configure the number of times
 a message is allowed to appear on the primary queue before it is redirected to
 the secondary queue.